Fall 2025 NAASC election

 (a) Inclusivity Scholars Subcommittee

-(b) the Awards Subcommittee (to be confirmed if we will give out awards this term) (see Footnote 2 below for details on the awards)
+(b) Awards Subcommittee (see Footnote 2 below for details on the awards)

 3. Join NAASC quarterly Board Member zoom calls: these are quarterly meetings for 1 hour aimed at discussing important topics to NAASC, making decisions, and brief discussions with working groups and subcommittees (if discussion is needed; otherwise updates are written).
 These quarterly calls are also a chance to get to know the 10 faculty members on NAASC.